Twins vs. Rangers Player Props Betting Odds

-Player prop bet odds for Carlos Correa, Marcus Semien and others are listed when the Minnesota Twins host the Texas Rangers at Target Field on Friday (first pitch at 8:10 PM ET).
+Bookmakers have set player props for Marcus Semien, Carlos Correa and others when the Texas Rangers visit the Minnesota Twins at Target Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!